AmarDange/Django-Project-4/README.md

 User Story #9

-Add a recipe post (must have) - As a registered site user I can add a recipe post.
+Add a post (must have) - As a registered site user I can add a post.

 Acceptance Criteria:
-* As a logged-in user I can add a recipe so that I participate in growing the site.
+* As a logged-in user I can add a post so that I participate in growing the site.
-* As a logged-in user I can edit/delete my recipe so that I can update/delete my submission.
+* As a logged-in user I can edit/delete my post so that I can update/delete my submission.

 User Story #10

-View my posts and likes (could have) - As a registered site user, I can access all my blog posts and likes easily in one place so that I can easily track my activity on the site.
+View my comments / likes (could have) - As a registered site user, I can access all my blog posts and likes easily in one place so that I can easily track my activity on the site.

 Acceptance Criteria:
 * As a logged-in user I can view a page with a list of all my posts.